Ahhh, Honolulu.

 The Kahala Hotel & Resort | Best Hotel in Eastern Honolulu

 The Kahala Hotel & Resort is an exquisite five-star property with its own lagoon complete with dolphins.
-It has air-conditioned and well-equipped rooms that are perfect for travellers of all styles.
+It has air-conditioned and well-equipped rooms that are perfect for travelers of all styles.
 This hotel has a swimming pool, a private beach, and a delicious in-house restaurant.

 Lotus Honolulu at Diamond Head | Best Hotel in Eastern Honolulu